mbbischoff/mb-neue/src/content/posts/2013-12-09-software-criticism.md

 ---
 title: Software Criticism
 pubDate: '2013-12-09'
-original_jekyll:
-  date: 2013-12-09 00:00:00-05:00
+description: '> Criticism may not be agreeable, but it is necessary.
+It fulfills the same function as pain in the human body.
+It calls attention to an unhealthy state of thin...'
+tags:
+- nytimes
+- criticism
 categories:
 - tech
 - culture
 - longer
-  tags:
-  - nytimes
-  - criticism
+original_jekyll:
+  date: 2013-12-09 00:00:00-05:00
 ---

 ![Critica](/uploads/critica.jpg)